ChrisCoffey/Articles/content/posts/long_reads/heroku_dyno_analysis.md

 In particular, were `free` dynos running on the same instances as paid dynos?
 Did a dedicated dyno in a `performance` class have its own AWS instance, or were they also clustered, but in such a way that there were always CPUs available for them?

-Thankfully, because Linux containers are essentially sandboxed apps on an underlying kernel, its possible to poke at the kernel a bit.
+Thankfully, because Linux containers are essentially sandboxed apps on an underlying kernel, its possible to poke around a bit.
 Launching a one-off dyno of each instance class via `heroku run bash --app <app here> --size <dyno class>` makes it trivial to extract some basic information about the underlying instance.
 I initially checked `uname -a` for each dyno class, and found all of them running the same version of AWS linux.
 Nothing surprising there.